ac12644/ac12644/README.md

 <br/>
 <br/>

-hi, i'm Abhishek Chauhan, a passionate self-taught blokchain architect and a full stack engineer. i take great care in the experience, architecture, and code quality of the things I build.
+i'm Abhishek Chauhan, a passionate self-taught blokchain architect and a full stack engineer. i take great care in the experience, architecture, and code quality of the things I build.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.